List of JKT48 members

 JKT48 is an Indonesian girl group formed in 2011 as a sister group of the Japanese idol group AKB48.
 Since 2021, members are selected through auditions in Jakarta, Indonesia.
 Among the members are Trainees who serve as understudies for the main members.
 Those who leave the group on amiable terms are considered "graduates" and given a last theater show, sometimes accompanied with either a special graduation show or concert.

-All of the group's current members are Indonesians.
-However there had been some Japanese in the group, as well as a Malaysian.
-Non-Indonesian members are denoted with a flag before their name.

-As of 18 March 2023, JKT48 individually has 45 members.

 On 11 January 2021, it was announced that the group would forcibly mass-graduate 26 of its members as it was hit by crisis caused by the COVID-19 pandemic and government-imposed large-scale social restrictions.
 They officially left the group in mid-March 2021.

+Most of the group's members are Indonesians, however there have been some Japanese in the group, as well as a Malaysian and an Australian.
+Non-Indonesian members are denoted with a flag before their name.
+As of 13 September 2025 midnight, the group individually consists of 55 members.

 Overview

-As of 18 March 2023, the group individually consists of 45 members: 24 members from the pre-pandemic era, 8 trainees from the tenth generation, and 14 trainees from the eleventh generation.
+As of 13 September 2025 midnight, the group individually consists of 55 members: 34 regular members, 12 trainees from the 12th generation, and nine trainees from the 13th generation.